AssetWatch/AssetWatch-documentation/README.md

 ## Project Description

-An app designed as an organizer to keep track of your stocks and cryptocurrencies
+An app designed as an organizer to keep track of your stocks and cryptocurrencies.

 ## Technologies Used

-* Javalin - version 3.13.5
 * Maven - version 1.8
 * MariaDB - version 2.7.2
 * Hibernate - version 5.4.30